SoftInstigate/restheart-website/learn/roadmap.md

 RESTHeart 4.0 will delegate security to uIAM and will not embed security functions anymore.

 [uIAM](https://github.com/softInstigate/uiam) is a spin-off project from RESTHeart.
-It is a Identity and Access Manager that resembles and extends the security features embedded in RESTHeart 3.x.
+It is a Identity and Access Manager that includes and extends the security features embedded in RESTHeart 3.x.

 > uIAM will only focus on security while RESTHeart 4.0 will just provide a Web API for MongoDB in the spirit of having software bricks each of whom *does just one thing and does it well*.